alvesmarcos/hierarchical_transfer_learning_nmt/README.md

-# hierarchical_transfer_learning_nmt
+# Hierarchical Transfer Learning Neural Machine Translation
-A research about Hierarchical Transfer Learning for Neural Machine Translation using fairseq
+A research about Hierarchical Transfer Learning for Neural Machine Translation using fairseq :snake: :crown: